google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 ### amber

-In March 2019, we deprecated our legacy Vulkan worker to instead rely on [amber](https://github.com/google/amber) by default.
-See the [legacy Vulkan worker documentation](legacy-vulkan-worker.md) if necessary.
+In March 2019, we deprecated our legacy Vulkan worker in favor of [amber](https://github.com/google/amber).
+See the [legacy Vulkan worker documentation](legacy-vulkan-worker.md) if you need to use the old worker.

 For testing Vulkan drivers on Android, you need to build amber as a native Android executable, and place that executable in `/data/local/tmp/` on any device you want to test.